 It is considered a crime in Oregon to falsely claim a disability in order to receive a handicap parking pass.
 If found guilty, the accused could face a jail sentence of up to six months, or a fine of up to $1,000 or both.

-Parking Pass Requirements
+Oregon Handicap Parking Permit Requirements

 - Inability to walk more than 200 feet without resting